Printing Guide and Care of Digital Negatives

 Where to print your files

 Please choose your lab with care, as this decision will strongly affect the visual quality of your printed portraits.
-You should not print from labs like Walmart or Walgreens.
+I suggest to stay clear of labs like Walmart or Walgreens.
 Nothing against these two labs, but the ink and paper they use is not archival.
 In other words, it’s the lowest generic version of a photoprint you can buy.
-We highly recommend that you have your images printed with the labs listed below:
+In addition, these companies may retain your images for their own use in the future.
+There are many options to print online, but from personal experience I can recommend your images be printed with one of the labs listed below:

 For prints and other products: